 Noise pollution is a growing problem in the world today.
-Too much noise can overwhelm your body and create problems such as heart disease, inability to focus, depression, sleep disturbances, irritability and emotional issues.
-That’s why it might be time for you to reduce the noise so that you can reduce the stress.
+Too much noise can overwhelm your body.
+And it can create problems such as heart disease, inability to focus, depression, sleep disturbances, irritability, and emotional issues.
+That’s why it might be time for you to reduce the noise to reduce the stress.

 We have become so accustomed to noise that we have become uncomfortable with silence.
-Even in the quiet of night, sound from the running refrigerator and furnace keep whirring through the night.
-Back at the end of 18th century, in Vienna Austria, it was so quiet that a watchman could verbally sound a fire alarm from the top of St. Stephan’s Cathedral.
+Even in the quiet of the night, sound from the running refrigerator and furnace keeps whirring through the night.
+Here’s a story from Vienna Austria back at the end of the 18th century.
+Then it was so quiet that a watchman could verbally sound a fire alarm from the top of St. Stephan’s Cathedral.
 Because of the extreme noise level, that could never occur in the US today.

 Take a break!

-If you find yourself getting annoyed by even little sounds, such as a ticking clock, or a dripping faucet, then it is important take a break from all of the noise.
+Do you find yourself getting annoyed by even little sounds, such as a ticking clock, or a dripping faucet?
+If so then it is vital to take a break from all of the noise.
 This feeling of irritation is a signal that your body has become overwhelmed by too much stimulation and input.

-It only takes 15-30 minutes of silence or listening to quiet soothing music or the relaxing sounds of nature can help.
-Listening to soothing music or relaxing sounds have a positive psychological effect on the listener, and can help to undo the stress created by too much noise.
-Reduce the amount of time that you are subjected to loud sounds and you will increase your health….both physically and mentally.
+It only takes 15-30 minutes of silence to reduce stress.
+You can also listen to quiet soothing music or the relaxing sounds of nature.
+Listening to soothing music or relaxing sounds has a positive psychological effect on the listener.
+And it can help to undo the stress created by too much noise.
+Reduce the amount of time you listen to loud sounds and you will increase both physical and mental health.
 The average American has their television on for 4 or more hours per day.
-When we are not home, we have the radio on in our cars, or bring Mp3 players and computers with us wherever we go.
+When we are not home, we have the radio on in our cars or bring Mp3 players and computers wherever we go.